LiquidFun/misc-scripts/README.md

 Script for sending system notifications when the battery is low.
 Simply start it at system start.
 Make sure `/usr/bin/notify-send` is available.
 Is a bit naive, it pings you every minute, but this way you won't forget (certainly has not happened before).

+## keyboard.sh

+Script to reset keyboard layout and run xmodmap when ran.